 Students assigned to teach undergraduate courses in the School of Visual Arts and Design (SVAD) will be supervised by faculty members in that department.
-Kelley Rasgaitis, the Graduate Program Coordinator for SVAD, can provide more information about specific policies and procedures for SVAD GTA assignments (kelley.rasgaitis@ucf.edu, 407-823-1591).
+Mr. Byron Clercx (byron.clercx@ucf.edu; 407-823-2676), Director of the School, can provide more information about specific policies and procedures for SVAD GTA assignments.